seznam/ima/docs/basic-features/routing/introduction.md

 All routes in IMA.js are registered inside the `init` function in `app/config/routes.js`.
 Same `init` function can be found in `app/config/bind.js`.
 See [Object Container](../object-container.md) documentation for more information about the `oc.get()` function.

-Usually you should be oke with simple string defined [StaticRoutes](../../api/classes/ima_core.StaticRoute.md) (the ones defined below), but the router also has support for more advanced and powerfull [DynamicRoutes](../../api/classes/ima_core.DynamicRoute.md).
+Usually you should be oke with simple string defined [StaticRoutes](../../api/classes/ima_core.StaticRoute.md) (the ones defined below), but the router also has support for more advanced and powerful [DynamicRoutes](../../api/classes/ima_core.DynamicRoute.md).
 For more information about these see the [next section](./dynamic-routes.md).

 ```javascript title=./app/config/routes.js
 import { RouteNames } from '@ima/core';